raspberrypilearning/balloon-pi-tay-popper/worksheet.md

 Now we've connected a button, we'll activate it with some Python code.

-1. Open up IDLE by clicking on **Menu** > **Programming** > **Python 3** to open up a Python shell.
+1. Open up IDLE by clicking on **Menu** > **Programming** > **Python 3 (IDLE)** to open up a Python shell.

-1. In this Python Shell go to `File -> New Window` to open a new Python file.
+1. In this Python Shell go to `File -> New File` to open a new Python file.

 1. It's good practice to save this file before you type anything important.
 To save go to `File -> Save As`, then type in `balloon.py`, and click `Save`.
 Now you can get coding!

-1. Start by importing the Raspberry Pi GPIO library.
+1. Start by importing the gpiozero library.
 Write the following line in your Python file:

     ```python
-    import RPi.GPIO as GPIO
+    from gpio import button
     ```

-1. Next leave a new line space to separate your imports from your main code, and add a line to set the GPIO pin mode:
+1. Next leave a new line space to separate your imports from your main code, and add a line to set up a button on pin 14.

     ```python
-    GPIO.setmode(GPIO.BCM)
+    button = Button(14)
     ```

-    This states that you'll be using the BCM (Broadcom) numbering system to communicate with the GPIO pins, rather than the BOARD numbering system.

-1. Also add a line to turn GPIO warnings off:

-    ```python
-    GPIO.setwarnings(False)
-    ```

-    This means that when you run the script multiple times, it won't tell you off for setting the same pins up again.

-1. Now you'll tell the Raspberry Pi which GPIO pin you'll use for the button.
-Leave another line break and add the following lines:

-    ```python
-    button = 14
-    ```

-1. Leave another line break and set up the GPIO pin your push button is connected to (GPIO pin 14) as an input device:

-    ```python
-    GPIO.setup(button, GPIO.IN, GPIO.PUD_UP)
-    ```

-    This tells the Raspberry Pi to treat GPIO pin 14 (the one the button will be connected to) as a 'pulled up' input device.

 1. Now add the following lines:

     ```python
     print("Ready...")
-    GPIO.wait_for_edge(button, GPIO.FALLING)
+    button.wait_for_press()
     print("Pop!")
     ```